Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

-with $\tau$ being the relaxation time.
-The generation and trapping rates are described by the function $g\left( V \right)$, being respectively positive or negative.
+with $\tau$ being the relaxation time and $\delta n(0)$, the initial condition.
+The generation and trapping rates are described by the function $g\left( V \right)$.
 It contains microscopic information on the nature of these processes such as thermal activation, quantum tunneling, etc., along with the dependence on external parameters, e.g. electric field and temperature.
-Note that Eq.~\ref{taxa} is not new but is often treated as a weak perturbation in steady state approximations.
-The approximation fails for nanoscopic devices driven within the time range of a relaxation time of any given charging or trapping mechanism.
-It is worth noting that, independently on the initial conditions, a stable solution can be reached for Eq.~\ref{taxa} after a transient forming process, by applying $V=V_{0} \cos{\omega t}$ and waiting ``enough''~\cite{Paiva2022}, that could be challenging under very slow dynamics.
-Going explicitly beyond the steady state approximation and taking the polarity dependence of the generation function into account has severe consequences in the mapping of state dynamics, shedding light on the flaws of using equivalent circuits for this purpose.
+It is worth noting that, independently on the initial conditions in Eq.~\ref{taxa2}, a stable solution can be reached for after a transient forming process, by applying $V=V_{0} \cos{\omega t}$ and waiting long ``enough''~\cite{Paiva2022,Lopez-Richard2024b} for the transient terms on the right-hand side to vanish.
+Then, nonlinear conductance emerging from the state dynamics in Eqs.~\ref{taxa} or~\ref{taxa2} can be emulated using the Drude like conductance~\cite{Silva2022}, where the nonequilibrium carriers, $\delta n$, contribute as